Going for the One: Background

-In the first two months of writing and recording, Moraz was let go from the band, which he did not expect.
+In the first two months of writing and recording, Moraz was fired from the band, which he did not expect.
 Anderson thought he "just wasn't playing like he was involved", and that his sound was not "too good, and that affected his vibe ... it was obvious that he just wasn't getting off on what we were doing."
 Several months after his exit, Moraz said he had to leave because of "the enormous psychological pressures at the time within the group ...
 I felt there were a few things going on that I didn't know ...
 Unfortunately some people did not play the game fair, although the final decision was taken by all members."
 The decision was made after Rick Wakeman, who had left Yes in 1974 over differences surrounding their ambitious double album Tales from Topographic Oceans (1973) and whom Moraz replaced, was invited to play on Going for the One as a session musician by Yes manager Brian Lane and business partner Alex Scott.
-Wakeman had pursued a successful solo career, but by mid-1976 he faced money issues after his tour earlier in the year had met its minimal targets.
+Wakeman had pursued a successful solo career, but by mid-1976 he faced financial problems after his tour earlier in the year had met its minimal targets.
 He became interested in playing with Yes again after he had heard a tape of early versions of two of their new songs, "Going for the One" and "Wonderous Stories".
 Upon his arrival in Switzerland, Wakeman was surprised by how much the band had changed.
 "We began relating to each other for the first time.
 I think we had all grown up and became much more mature.
 Maybe I had to grow up more than them."